Over A Unesco World Heritage Site

 – “Really?
 Wow!”

 It’s a beautiful day at the airfield near Venice, a happy day for Donatella Ricci.
-Standing on the green airfield kissed by the sun, Donatella receives official recognitions by the local authorities for being the new holder of the Altitude World Record in Autogyro and for encouraging responsible flight practice among men and women of all ages and nationalities.
-Congratulations!
+Standing on the green airfield kissed by the sun, Donatella receives official recognitions by the local authorities for being the new holder of the Altitude World Record in gyroplane and for encouraging responsible flight practice among men and women of all ages and nationalities.

 One day later, on November 8, 2015 Donatella takes off from the same airfield, she believes she can fly higher, and this time she breaks the Absolute Altitude World Record on Autogyro reaching the altitude of 27.556ft/8.399m.
 It’s been 11 years since the previous record, held by the American Andrew Keech in 2004.